Windstream logo

 Windstream

-Emerging#15 in Telecom & Internet Providers
+Emerging#15 in Telecom & Communications

 Little Rock rural telecom at $5.9B revenue serving 18 US states with Kinetic fiber broadband after 2020 bankruptcy emergence; $500M+ RDOF rural deployment funding competing with fixed wireless for rural broadband.